nzmpi/NFT-game-robots/README.md

 # Robots [NFT game]

-A small upgradeable P2E NFT game with custom ERC20 and ERC721 tokens.
+An upgradeable P2E NFT game with custom ERC20 and ERC721 tokens.

 ## About